Chabs64/higgins-1720-a5/README.md

 To add items: Add Button

   Enter in a monetary value, up to two decimal places.
-  Enter in a unique serial number only using letters and numbers.
+  Enter in a unique serial number using a combination of 8 letters and numbers.
   Enter in a name of your choosing between 2 and 256 characters.
   Then click Add Button to add the item to the inventory.
   If any errors are found within the inventory entry the error message,